-- Civil law sanctions: A data subject can file a request for an interim injunction against unlawful data processing.
-It is also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third parties.
+Civil law sanctions: A data subject can file a request for an interim injunction against unlawful data processing (e.g., if personal data is not processed in compliance with the general data protection principles, personal data is processed by a third-party service provider without fulfilling the requirements thereof or personal data is disclosed to a third country without meeting the necessary requirements).
+It is also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third

+- parties.
 In addition, a data subject is entitled to compensation for actual damages caused by unlawful processing or other breaches of the DPA. - Criminal law sanctions: The Commissioner is not competent to issue any fines.
-However, based on article 34

-DPA, a competent criminal judge may, upon a complaint, sanction the individual responsible for a breach (not the legal entity) with a fine of up to CHF 10,000 if he or she wilfully breaches certain information or secrecy obligations stipulated in the DPA.
+However, based on art.
+34 DPA, a competent criminal judge may, upon a complaint, sanction the individual responsible for a breach (not the legal entity) with a fine of up to CHF 10,000 if he or she wilfully breaches certain information or secrecy obligations stipulated in the DPA.